 The aim of this test is to assess your command of English in a practical, everyday setting.
 Assignments and related tests reflect social and professional situations at the same time.

-If you would like to find out more about IELTS test to support an application for a UK visa to work, live or study in the UK, You can visit global-exam.com.
+If you would like to find out more about IELTS test to support an application for a UK visa to work, live or study in the UK, you can visit the global-exam.com website.
 You may need to take the IELTS for UK Visas and Immigration (UKVI) Academic or General Training test or the IELTS for Life Skills test.

 Why choosing IELTS?